antischematic/angular-auto/projects/auto/README.md

 Automatically compose the decorated class.
 Lifecycle hooks are called for any `Auto` decorated object created inside a field initializer or class constructor.

+> :warning: Runtime constructor injection is disabled when a class is decorated with `Auto`.
+Use `inject` to get dependencies instead.

 ### `Check`

 Automatically check when the decorated value and mark the view dirty when it changes.
 Use with `OnPush` change detection strategy.